Who we are

 What personal data we collect and why we collect it

 In plain terms.
-This website collects personal information on the Booking form only.
+This website collects personal information on the Contact form only.

 You have the right to be forgotten (have your information deleted) If you wish to have your name and email deleted, please do let me know at Carol Kinsey Goman